 The Different California Workers’ Compensation Insurance Categories

 In Workers’ Compensation, Employers’ Insurance exists in three ways.
 Further, the State of California has a Fund to deal with employers who do not have insurance.
 The three categories of coverage are:

 - Legally Uninsured

-When an Employer has no insurance coverage, an Employer is considered to be “Illegally Uninsured”.
+When your Employer or Company has no insurance coverage, an Employer is considered to be “Illegally Uninsured”.

 Second, there is self-insurance.
 The State of California allows for self-insurance through an Office of Self Insurance program.
 This program is operated through the Department of Industrial Relations.
 The Office of Self Insured Program keeps a list of employers who are self-insured.
 Here is a link to the rosters of the self-insured employers. http://www.dir.ca.gov/osip/pubandforms.htm.
 Further, Small and Medium-sized Businesses have the option of joining with others in the same industry to self-insure their workers’ compensation liability as a group.
 Self-Insured Employers can administrate their claims “in house” or refer them out to a Third Party Administrator.
 They are also known as a TPAs.
 TPAs are companies that self-insured employers contract with to administer the claims administration process.